openstax/adaptarr-front/README.md

 7. Export component as default.

-8. If you have to create small, local helper component like `OptionLabel` for `Select` then you can declare under the export line.
+8. If you have to create small, local helper component like `OptionLabel` for `Select` then you can declare it under the export line.